First Global Assessment on the Current State of Organizational Excellence

 There are two assessments for respondents to choose from:

 - The Teaser Assessment on the principles takes 5 minutes to complete and delivers a free feedback report to the respondent’s inbox http://www.qlbs.com/QimonoVBA/assessment/OrgExFrameworkTeaser

-- The Full Assessment on the principles and best management practices takes between 15 and 30 minutes to complete, depending on organization size, and can be used to benchmark with others http://www.qlbs.com/QimonoVBA/Assessment/OrgExFramework
+- The Full Assessment on the principles and best management practices takes between 15 and 30 minutes to complete (All Modules), depending on organization size, and can be used to benchmark with others http://www.qlbs.com/QimonoVBA/Assessment/OrgExFramework

 Individual organization data will be held in strict confidence and only aggregate data will be reported.